-- Manage and coordinate subcontractor activities. - If requested by the CAM, submit a draft of each subaward required to conduct the work under this Agreement to the CAM for review. - If requested by the CAM, submit a final copy of the executed subaward. - If Recipient intends to add new subcontractors, then the Recipient shall notify the CAM.
+- Manage and coordinate subrecipient activities. - If requested by the CAM, submit a draft of each subaward required to conduct the work under this Agreement for the CAM to review. - If requested by the CAM, submit a final copy of the executed subaward. - If Recipient intends to add new subrecipients or change subrecipients, then the Recipient shall notify the CAM.